rsvilenov/FluentAssertions.Properties/docs/Assertions.md

 The method `WithMessage()` supports wildcard patterns.
 The supported wildcard characters are described here: [https://fluentassertions.com/exceptions/](https://fluentassertions.com/exceptions/).

-* Assert that the exception is exactly of a certain type and not from a derived one:
+* Asserting that the exception is exactly of a certain type and not from a derived one:

 ```csharp
         ///...